COME WANDER THE WET MILE

 |

 4. Vino Godfather WineryVino Godfather Winery has breathed glorious life into one of the former's Captain's quarters on Officer's Row.
 Step back in time, and taste local wines in the stately rooms as well as the picturesque and expansive back lawn.
-Vino Godfather is open other days of the week, but particularly welcomes those wandering The Wet Mile on Sunday from 12-4PM with a food truck to help satisfy your hunger and discounted tastings.
+Vino Godfather is open Thursday-Sunday and features a variety of events.

 |